Generalized Finite-time Optimal Control Framework in Stochastic Thermodynamics: Conclusion and Outlook

-Our framework opens up a plethora of practical applications in biology, chemistry, and nanoscale / mesoscale devices, where stochastic thermodynamics has been an experimentally tested theoretical paradigm \cite{Ciliberto_2017}.
-Our framework opens the door for the experimental design, optimization, and control of such systems.
+Our framework opens up a broad range of practical applications in biology, chemistry, population dynamics, and nanoscale/mesoscale devices, where stochastic thermodynamics has been an experimentally tested theoretical paradigm \cite{Ciliberto_2017}, opening the door for the experimental design, optimization, and control of such systems.
 The experimental verification of our framework awaits exploration \cite{Ma_2020}.
-The GFTOC framework is rather trivially extended to quantum systems, as the development of optimal control and speed limits for quantum systems is attributed to the underlying geometric structure and not to the quantum nature \cite{Okuyama_2018,Shanahan_2018,Nicholson_2020}.
+The GFTOC framework is rather straightforwardly extended to quantum systems, as the development of optimal control and speed limits for quantum systems is attributed to the underlying geometric structure and not to the quantum nature \cite{Okuyama_2018, Shanahan_2018, Nicholson_2020}.
+The optimization of quantum systems also belongs to the equivalence class of excess EP (\cref{sec:excess_epr}). {The extensions of GFTOC to underdamped Langevin dynamics remains to be explored.} More broadly, the GFTOC methodology developed here in stochastic thermodynamics applies to other interdisciplinary domains that rely on Riemannian geometry as their mathematical foundation, including information geometry \cite{Rao_1945,Amari_2016_book}, in which the role of \textit{kinks} warrants further investigation.

+\textit{Note added}.\textemdash After releasing the first publicly available draft of this work, we noted that the GFTOC framework solves several major open problems identified in the `Perspectives and Conclusions' section of the recent review Ref.~\cite{Guery_Odelin_2023}, specifically those categorized as: `Geometric thermodynamic far-from-equilibrium shortcuts in swift state-to-state transformations'.